kyungjae-lee/engineers-notebook/operating-systems/virtual-machines.md

 * Some systems use paravirtualization to enhance the performance of VMs.
 * With paravirtualization, the guest OS are a special version modified to make calls to the hypervisor where appropriate.
 So they are "aware" of the hypervisor's existence.
+  * In this case, the hypervisor does NOT have to trap the system calls and do the necessary work.
+Guest OSs are directly making calls to the hypervisor.

 * For example, you might have a special version of Linux designed to run on Amazon VMs.
 (Which is what they do.
 You have to use their special versions of OSs.)
 * Or, in a non-paravirtualization system, the guest OS are just the original off the shelf version and the hypervisor has to work to trap the OS calls and interpret them.
 The guest OS are not aware of the hypervisor's existence.

+## Also Check Out

+* Hardware-Assisted Virtualization